xrecoba/GPM-Test/README.md

 > It would have been nice to gift-wrap the application inside a docker container so you could just run it with a single command no matter the OS and system.
 Sorry I was short on time.

 ## Known bugs
-Some folders do not return dir info although we display them in the folder list ("Archivos de programa", hidden folders, ...)
+* Some folders do not return dir info although we display them in the folder list ("Archivos de programa", hidden folders, ...)
+* Button to expand a folders appears even when folder is empty.
+Same happens for collapsing.
+* File preview contents are concatenated.

 # Assumptions
 * I've considered _*.txt_ files as the leaf nodes respresenting text files